donmccurdy/glTF-Transform/docs/CONCEPTS.md

 const nextArray = new Float32Array(prevArray.length + 3 * 100);
 nextArray.set(prevArray);

-// Most internal glTF properies are handled automatically when changing the
-// array.
-In some cases (when setting uint- or int-typed arrays) you will
-// need to pay attention to the glTF schema's allowed component types, and
-// normalize your data where necessary.
-The KHR_mesh_quantization extension
-// provides additional flexibility on data types. accessor.setArray(nextArray);
+// Assign the modified array.
+accessor.setArray(nextArray);
 ```

+Most internal glTF properies are handled automatically when changing the array.
+In some cases (when setting uint- or int-typed arrays) you will need to pay attention to the glTF schema's allowed component types, and normalize your data where necessary.
+The KHR_mesh_quantization extension provides additional flexibility on data types.

 For a deeper look at the glTF-Transform API, refer to the documentation for the {@link Document} class and its associated {@link Property} types.